fpatrick/podman-quadlet/readme.md

 1. Add the line `AutoUpdate=registry` in your `.container` file.
 2. Enable the Podman auto-update service:
    ```
-   systemctl --user enable podman-auto-update
+   systemctl enable --now podman-auto-update.timer
    ```
    That will make podman periodically check for new images.
-If you want to manually check for updates run ``` podman auto-update ```
+If you want to run a check for updates run ``` podman auto-update ```

+   You can check if the timer is active with ``` systemctl list-timers | grep podman-auto-update ```

 ### Manual Updates 🔧